 Vancouver-based Japanese NikkeiTV stopped in at the museum forge on their central Vancouver Island tour.
 Thank you to Kaeko~san and Tag~san for your visit and interest in traditional swordsmithing!
 Original airing date was June 5, 2022.

 See more photos of the finished knives here.
 Watch more forge visits and interviews here.

-Twenty-five years ago today marks my first day working under Mr. Emmanuel A. Schrock in a former livery stable in Ohio’s Amish country and embarking into the world of traditional blacksmithing.
-The front entrance to the Village Blacksmith Shop.
-Emmanuel A. Schrock, Blacksmith.
-The forge and anvil on… Continue reading
+Thirty years ago today marks my first day working under Mr. Emmanuel A. Schrock in a former livery stable in Ohio’s Amish country and embarking into the world of traditional blacksmithing techniques.
+In the spring of 1992, I traveled to Amish country… Continue reading

 Dave J Makes Knives for People Who Wish They Could Take Things Home From Museums Dave and his wife moved here from central Japan in 2011, wanting to live in a clean and natural small town setting with the mountains and the… Continue reading

 In support of the Artist in Residence project: freshly installed results of photos, text, and layout assistance for the new Parksville Museum forge signage.
 See more photos of the Inome tanto, how the fuigo works, and tour the museum forge.

 A forging exercise leading to a sculptural tanto form for study and enjoyment, part of the Artist in Residence project at the museum.
 Forged from a piece of lovely fine-grained salvaged wrought iron railroad plate more than a century old.
 A little… Continue reading